kdreyeroren/revere/README.md

 ### Zendesk

 - Revere adds both the Trello list name and board name (in separate fields) to a ticket.
 Both of these are dropdown menus so that the Customer Care team can create custom views in Zendesk with each field.
-The list of list names is updated automatically, but if you want to add an additional Trello board, that will have to be done manually.
+The list of list names is updated automatically (`Zendesk.update_ticket_fields`), but if you want to add an additional Trello board, that will have to be done manually.
 - Revere adds any associated Github links (PRs, issues) to a field in a ticket.
 This way the CC team can keep track of what the engineering team is up to and make sure bugs and issues are being managed properly.

 ### Trello